 NOWA is a society of professional outdoor communicators – magazine and newspaper writers, book authors, editors, photographers, radio and television broadcasters, videographers, illustrators, and artists – dedicated to the pursuit of excellence in outdoor journalism.
 Our subjects of interest not only include fishing and hunting, but boating, camping, hiking, wildlife viewing, and all other activities that focus on the enjoyment of the outdoors.
 In addition, our members are increasingly involved in environmental issues and the preservation of wildlife habitat and wilderness areas.

-NOWA represents a broad geographical area of the northwestern United States and western Canada covering Washington, Oregon, Idaho, Montana, Alaska, British Columbia, Yukon Territory and the Northwest Territories.
+NOWA represents a broad geographical area of the northwestern United States and western Canada covering Washington, Oregon, Idaho, Montana, Alaska, Alberta, British Columbia, Yukon Territory and the Northwest Territories.

 Goals of NOWA

 - Further the improvement and ethical development of professional communications skills.

 - Provide a network of professional assistance and support for all members.

 - Keep members informed of news and information pertinent to outdoor activities and industries.

 - Support the conservation of natural and recreational resources of the Pacific Northwest.